-Joe and Kathleen Isacson, and The Old Courthouse Arts Center are not liable for any loss, theft, damage or deterioration of artwork before, during, or after the show.
+Joe and Kathleen Isacson, the Northwest Area Arts Council and The Old Courthouse Arts Center are not liable for any loss, theft, damage or deterioration of artwork before, during, or after the show.

 This information will be used for online and print publications, social and broadcast media, and marketing materials including postcards and flyers.
 Artists release Kathleen Isacson & the Old Court House Arts Center from any liability resulting from the use of this information.
 Photos of the opening reception, exhibit (possibly including artist & artwork) may be used to promote current and future shows.

-Jury & hanging fees are used to support the promotion and operation of this event and are non-refundable.
+Jury fees are used to support the promotion and operation of this event and are non-refundable.
 Jury fees may be paid online or by check.
 Checks should be made out payable to Kathleen Isacson.
-Jury Fee is $20 for up to 5 images until May 13, $26 for fees mailed with a postmark of March 14 through Apr 1 Mail checks to Kathleen Isacson, 833 Blue Mound Dr, Crystal Lake, IL 60014
+Jury Fee is $25 for up to 5 images until May 15, $30 for fees mailed with a postmark of March 16 through Apr 10.
+Mail checks to Kathleen Isacson, 833 Blue Mound Dr, Crystal Lake, IL 60014

 Pay online here: